whiskels/outbox-example/README.md

 ### Failed Broker Delivery Anomaly

-To simulate the failed broker delivery anomaly a `CorruptedKafkaTemplate` is added, that will throw an exception in the KafkaTemplate call.
+To simulate the failed broker delivery anomaly a `CorruptedKafkaTemplate` is created, that will throw an exception in the KafkaTemplate call.
 The data is persisted in the database, but no event is sent.
 The order-service database will have the entry, but the message will not be consumed by the logistics-service.
 > This example also demonstrates an often misunderstood concept of the `KafkaTemplate` - since `send()` is asynchronous and returns a `ListenableFuture`, the exception is not thrown immediately, but rather when the future is completed.
 This means that the exception is not caught by the `@Transactional` method and the transaction is committed.